 If your website is new, an XML sitemap is very important.
 When you are just starting out, you would want Google to crawl your new pages as soon as possible.
 By having a well-planned sitemap for your website, you can rest assured about getting crawled and ranked.

 The important thing to note here is that the pages of tags and categories will not have enough content, making it “thin content”.
 You must mark these tag pages as noindex for now.
 Once you have enough content for all the tags on your website, you can get them out of noindex.
+This OutreachMama piece has a great list of guest posting sites which you can start contacting and pitch them with your quality content.

 7. Pagespeed/Website Loading Speed – Google’s top priority is to provide users with top quality experience over the web.
 In fact, it leads the way in doing so.